Sandstone Characteristics

 |

-it depends on what scale you want to use.
-Most people know of Moh's scale,
+as it depends on what scale you want to use.
+Most people know of Moh's

-but it isn't much use on friable sandstones as it is difficult to see
+scale, but it isn't much use on friable sandstones as it is difficult

-a true scratch.
-There are other true hardness methods such as Knoop and
+to see a true scratch.
+There are other true hardness methods such

-Brinell hardness that give an overall hardness but these are very specialized.
+as Knoop and Brinell hardness that give an overall hardness but these

 and their uses in construction please.